-The Getaway Mavens take pride in finding the most obscure, insider’y, behind the scenes, Lesser Known New England Attractions.
+The Getaway Mavens take pride in finding the most obscure, insider’y, behind the scenes, Lesser Known, and yes, Quirky New England Attractions.

-Find a very out of the way plant nursery/restaurant with a Little Red Riding Hood connection.
-Drive by Uncle Sam’s boyhood home.
+Among our 10 Quirky Things to Do a very out of the way plant nursery/restaurant with a Little Red Riding Hood connection.
+Drive by Uncle Sam’s boyhood home – and visit the birth and resting places of several Founding Fathers.
 Tour a starchitect’s famous Glass House.
 Buy something cool at a Country Store that’s been around since Ulysses S. Grant was President.
 And more.

 Meet “Little Red Riding Hood’s Grandma” at Pickity Place in Southwest New Hampshire